Chloe-Gn/Chloe-Gn/README.md

 I am skilled at solving problems, explaining things and managing projects 🙂

-👉​ I am looking for a 2-month internship as a developper AND a one-year work/study contract, in Nantes.
+👉​ I am looking for a 2-month internship as a developper AND a one-year work/study contract, still as a developper, in Nantes.

 ## Languages I'm studying
 - Java (Spring Boot)